 Several factors need to be considered when making a player purchase, too many to mention here, but they include age, match fitness, minutes played, upcoming fixture difficulty and of course previous performance.
 This means researching previous performance buzz scores (both average and peak) as well as both media and performance dividends accrued to date.
 See an example of how to research players to buy on FootballIndex utilising BuzzBot, IndexGains own research assistant.
 BuzzPro is a suite of online reports available on our website, designed to allow you to make more informed trading decisions using player data and match stats to enable in-depth player and team research.
 Learn more about what BuzzBot and BuzzPro can do for your research.

 5. Trading Psychology

 In regards to trading psychology, this is probably the hardest aspect to master.

 In reality, it is far easier to digest the various economic theories and master trading fundamentals than it is to actually recognize and change your own behaviours.

-Loss aversion is an interesting one in both the financial and gambling markets.
+Loss aversion is an interesting one in both the financial and sports markets.
 Somebody may claim that they are risk averse, when in reality they are ‘loss averse’, and actually take on more risk in order to avoid a loss.

 There is an asymmetric relationship between how we react to losses and how we react to gains, such that we feel losses much more than gains.
 We see this manifest itself where people will keep a losing position open in the hope that it will turn around, but at risk of making a larger loss, yet the same person will close a winning position early and lock in a reduced profit.
 There is nothing necessarily wrong in locking in small profits and risking large losses, as things should be evaluated on a case by case basis, but behaviours such as this can distort and erode the value you find elsewhere.